joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

-Being able to add new data easily without altering the orignal tables is very useful because it is less error prone and doesn't require modifying any of the existing code and quieries which read and write from the database.
+Being able to add new data easily without altering the orignal tables is very useful because it is less error prone and doesn't require modifying any of the existing code and queries which read and write from the database.

-Finally, if the extra data only existed for a limited number of rows, this would be another win in space since otherwise the table would have to have lots of `NULL` values in it for recipies without directions.
+Finally, if the extra data only existed for a limited number of rows, this would be another win in space since otherwise the table would have to have lots of `NULL` values in it for recipes without directions.

 # Why Do Tables Have to be Flat?